Glenroe: Affairs of the heart

 Michael Judge, Irish playwright who wrote scripts for Glenroe, published Glenroe: Stories from the RTÉ series created by Wesley Burrowes through Gill & MacMillan in 1990.
 The book relays the intricate relational beginnings of what would become the soap's linear storyline which would span 18 years.
 In the beginning two contrasting storylines of the amorous kind were present: that of the wholesome Biddy and Miley, contrasted with the risqué Mary and Dick.

 The blow-ins, as they are referred to by the book, are the Byrnes, who arrive in Glenroe from the mountains.
 The character of Biddy is central to the story.
 Her parents, Mary and Michael MacDermott, are married and dissimilar in age bracket.
 Biddy becomes interested in one of the blow-ins.
 Biddy's first comment on Miley is "he looked a bit of a gom".

 The relationship between Dick and Mary emerges as they have a secret love affair, Mary being frustrated in her relationship with Michael MacDermott whom she married out of obligation.
 The love affair would blossom through secret getaways, with the couple once trying to arrange to be together under the guise of getting away to a Bridge Congress.
 In the book, when Michael discovers his wife is having an affair, he strikes her.

+Widower Dinny Byrne found love after Teasy McDaid's arrival in Glenroe in 1987, with her having been left the local pub by her recently deceased uncle.
+They were married on 11 September 1994, with Teasy moving into Dinny's thatched farm cottage.
+Shortly after, Teasy's previous husband, Sylvie Dolan, turned up.
+Sylvie had disappeared years before and had faked his own death in Australia, sending a fake death certificate to Teasy.
+He demanded a share of the life insurance payment Teasy had received in exchange for his disappearing again.
+Teasy responded that she would return the money to the insurance company.
+Dinny and Teasy stayed together until Dinny's death in 2000.